singhmankrit/ant-colony-simulation/journal.md

 Discussions about the project design are best done in person with the course team or via the planning issue #1.
 Once your project is approved, copy the project plan here.

+Topic: Simulating an Ant Colony and studying Emergent Behaviour Parameters / Observables:

+Time taken for the first ant to reach food
+Number of ants that find the food path
+Minimum, maximum, average path lengths to food
+We can vary the number of ants to see when can they overcome difficult obstacles

+Phase 1: Our initial model will involve simulating a 2D grid with food sources and obstacles.
+Each ant can do a random walk in the 4 cardinal directions based on certain probability that depend on pheromone levels / "scent" of the grid.
+The food source will have a local "scent" so that ants near it can be attracted towards it.
+Once an ant discovers a food source, it will retrace it's path back to the colony and drop pheromones along the path for others to follow, and the pheromones will have an evaporation rate.
+Phase 2:
+Model enhancements:

+Finite food source
+"Hunger" for ants which may discourage them to go too far Amount of food present in the colony can be monitored and measured, based on which ants incentivised to explore far away locations
+Addition of dynamic obstacles to a known food path and how the ants overcome it

+We would also like to explore the possibility of modelling each ant as a Neural Network, thereby trying to study if there is a collective intelligence in the colony.
+References:

+Biologically inspired ant colony simulation: [Reference Paper](https://graphics.cs.uh.edu/wp-content/papers/2018/2018-CAVW-AntSimulation.pdf)

+Ant Colony Reinforcement Learning: [Code for reference](https://github.com/jeffasante/ant-colony-rl)
 ## Week 2
 (due 27 May 2025, 11:00)

+### Planning
+@mankritsingh will be creating the initial world, setting up the colony, food source, obstacles and how the ants will move(including pheromones)

+@npaarts will work on computing obeservables for the simulation

+@rjuyal will work on making the animation and making things configurable

+### Progress Report

 ## Week 3
 (due 3 June 2025, 11:00)